 As shown in Table 2-2, the operational noise limits for 2009 and 2011 would affect only a small number of jet operations in those respective years, but would affect a larger number of operations in 2014 and 2016 because the 2014 and 2016 limits would apply to a greater number of operations-those of older Gulfstream and Learjet aircraft that operate frequently at VNY.
-The number of affected operations decreases from 2014 to 2016 because the decrease in the number of older aircraft due to anticipated aircraft retirements would have a greater impact than the additional reduction in takeoff noise limits proposed by the project ordinance.
+The number of affected operations decreases from 2014 to 2016 because the decrease in the number of operations by older aircraft due to anticipated aircraft retirements and reduced usage would have a greater impact than the additional reduction in takeoff noise limits proposed by the project ordinance.
 As a result, 2014 is the planning year with the greatest effect on noisier jet operations at VNY, causing the greatest reduction in operations and, therefore, causing the greatest number of diversions to three of the identified diversion airports-BUR, LAX, and CMA, as described below.
 Analyzing the ordinance's impacts during this year provides a worst-case scenario of project impacts at the three airports anticipated to handle the diverted traffic.

 At two other diversion airports-CNO and WJF-project-related diversions from VNY are not anticipated to occur until 2016.
-As discussed previously, the proposed ordinance includes exemptions that would permit certain noisy jet aircraft to operate at VNY until 2016, but not thereafter.
+As discussed previously, the proposed ordinance includes exemptions that would permit certain noisy jet aircraft to operate at VNY until 2016 the last day of 2015, but not thereafter.
 Rather than causing the affected aircraft to be taken out of service, the expiration of the exemptions is expected to move the aircraft operations to other airports in the region in 2016.
 Therefore, 2016 is the first year in which impacts are anticipated to occur at CNO and WJF.
 Diversions would continue to occur after 2016, but they are estimated to be lower as time goes on due to the retirement of older aircraft anticipated to occur independent of the project.
-For this reason, the EIR focuses on 2014 as the planning year for VNY, BUR, LAX, and CMA; and it focuses on 2016 for CNO and WJF.
+For this reason, the EIR focuses on 2014 as the planning would decline at a slightly faster rate of 9.3% per year.
+This 9.3% rate was assumed in generating the forecasts for this project analysis.

+year for VNY, BUR, LAX, and CMA6; and it focuses on 2016 for CNO and WJF.
 These airports are described below in Section 2.2.